All-Women Squad of Pacers will lead the 10K at Tata Steel Kolkata 25K, Defence Forces take up the role of Pacers for the 25K

 The Pacer will guide the runner to bring in the runners aspiring to finish as per their Bus Time.
 The margin is a Minute less or more. eg the Pacer on the 02Hr:00Min bus will finish the race between 01:59 & 02:01.

-The 14-member women’s team for 10K, includes runners from New Delhi, Lucknow and Kolkata.
-These women are homemakers, professionals, and working athletes who have decided to sacrifice their timing for the benefit of others.
+The 14-member women’s team for 10K, include runners from New Delhi, Lucknow and Kolkata.
+These women are homemakers, professionals, and working athletes who have decided to sacrifice their timings for the benefit of others.

 Sharing her thoughts on pacing for the second time, Rupa Das, a 43-year-old marketing and public relations professional, said “I am excited to be a part of this prestigious race.
 To be able to run past some of the great Kolkata landmarks will be extremely special and moment of pride for me”.